-The Great River Perkins Consortium (GRPC) contracted with RealTime Talent (RTT) to support the elaboration of Elements 1, 2, and 3 of the Comprehensive Local Needs Assessment (CLNA) for this reporting year.
-From August 2020 through April 2022, RTT provided analysis of student performance data, labor market information, and program size, scope, and quality information including the design and analysis of a secondary student interest survey, which was disseminated in January and February 2022.
+The Great River Perkins Consortium (GRPC) contracted with RealTime Talent (RTT) to support the elaboration of Elements 1.
+2, and 3 of the Comprehensive Local Needs Assessment (CLNA) for this reporting year.
+From August 2022 through April 2023.
+RTT provided analysis of student performance data, labor market information, and program size, scope, and quality information including the design and analysis of a secondary student interest survey, which was disseminated during the 2022-2023 school year.
+RealTime Talent will deliver their final report in the spring of 2024.

-Based on the findings of the CLNA, the GRPC will prioritize increased access to programming and success of students in the following areas:
+Based on the findings of our previous CLNA and the preliminary findings of our current CLNA, we will prioritize increased access to programming and success of students in the following areas:

-- · Four-year graduation rates: supporting CTE programs of study to help support an increase in graduation rates - · Post-program placement: increase courses that articulate with post secondary institutions through programs of study especially in career fields that are in demand - · Nontraditional program concentration: innovation to support students who are underserved
+- · Four-year graduation rates: supporting CTE programs of study to help support an increase in graduation rates - · Post-program placement: increase courses that articulate with post-secondary institutions through programs of study especially in career fields that are in demand - · Nontraditional program concentration: innovation to support students who are underserved.

 Continuing to work with our consortium partners to support all students regardless of circumstance, we aim to provide opportunities inside and outside of the school day.
 We will continue to support activities such as EPIC, student organizations, career and college exploration, and other activities that assist students in their future planning.
-Utilizing our mini-grant process, we work to solicit new and innovative ideas with funds specifically targeted to enhance equity and inclusion.
-Our mini-grant process gives our stakeholders an opportunity to think outside-the-box with new solutions to solve identified gaps.
-Our mini grant process gives GRPC schools the opportunity to apply for additional funds to support new and innovative programming, improve access, and upgrade to industry-standard equipment.
-Each school's application is reviewed by the GRPC governing board with priority given to those requests which are new and innovative or create accessibility with emphasis in recruitment and retention of special populations and non-traditional learners.
+Through collaboration with consortium members, we work to solicit new and innovative ideas with funds specifically targeted to enhance equity and inclusion.
+We will encourage all stakeholders the opportunity to think outside-the-box with new solutions to solve identified gaps.
+GRPC schools are provided the opportunity to consider utilizing additional funds to support new and innovative programming, improve access, and upgrade to industry-standard equipment.

+Each school's annual programming and requests are reviewed by the GRPC governing board with priority given to those requests which are new and innovative or create accessibility with emphasis in recruitment and retention of special populations and non-traditional learners.